 How Long Should Sprint Retrospectives Last?

-The Scrum Guide limits sprint retrospectives to a maximum of three hours.
+Sprint retrospectives are limited to a maximum of three hours.

 The general guidance is to allow 45 minutes for each week of sprint length.
 So a two-week sprint would cap the sprint retrospective at an hour and a half; a four-week sprint at three hours.